This quick guide explains the steps required to install Microsoft Edge Browser in Arch Linux, Manjaro, and other similar Arch-based distributions.

 The browser is based on the free and open-source Chromium and modified by Microsoft for its products.

 Having said that, the Edge Stable packages are available as

-.rpm for Debian, Ubuntu-based, and Fedora, RHEL based distributions.
-And as expected it is also available in the Arch user repository.
+.rpm for Debian, Ubuntu-based, and Fedora, RHEL-based distributions.
+And as expected, it is also available in the Arch user repository.

-This guide explains the steps on how to install Microsoft Edge in Arch Linux using AUR and compilation method.
+This guide explains the steps on how to install Microsoft Edge in Arch Linux using AUR and the compilation method.
 And it covers the following points:

 Install using yay AUR helper (recommended)